 - You must come with enough poems to win the slam, plus tiebreakers!
 If you have fewer than what the scheduled slam page says you need, please sign up for the open mic instead.

 - Most slams have a three-minute maximum per poem (there’s no minimum).
 You are responsible for knowing how long your poem is, and the host can’t tell you, so we recommend you time yourself at home to avoid receiving the dreaded Time Penalty.
 Some slams have shorter or longer time limits, so just read the format page carefully.

 - Your poem doesn’t have to be memorized.
 However, it’s worth remembering that the judges will have been instructed to take into account both your writing and your performance.

 - Other than the paper (or electronic device) your poem is written on, you may not bring anything else to the stage: no props, no costumes, no musical accompaniment.
 You may sing or stomp or clap, but you can’t use anything else to assist you other than the mic.

-If you win, stick around for your $10 prize, and make sure the host has your email address.
-You’ll be contacted later to come back for the Champion of Champions slam!
+If you win, stick around for your ca$h prize, and make sure the host has your email address; that way you can be contacted later to come back for our Champion of Champions series.

 Still have questions?
 Get answers from our FAQ.